TeamHG-Memex/autologin-middleware/README.rst

   sets ``response.cookiejar`` like scrapy-splash middleware, or exposes them in ``response.flags`` like ``ExposeCookiesMiddleware``.

-Autologin middleware uses autologin to make all requests while being logged in.
-It uses autologin to get cookies, detects logouts and tries to avoid them in the future.
-A single authorization domain for the spider is assumed.
-Autologin middleware also puts ``autologin_active`` into ``request.meta``, which is ``True`` only if we are logged in (and to ``False`` if domain is skipped or login failed).
-If requests are made via splash (and ``SPLASH_URL`` is set), autologin middleware passes it to autologin, and this splash instance is also used to obtain login cookies.

 There are some optional settings:

 - ``AUTOLOGIN_COOKIES``: pass auth cookies after manual login